 The elderly exception only applies if the family qualified as elderly at the start of homeownership assistance.
 The disabled exception applies if, at any time during receipt of homeownership assistance, the family qualifies as disabled.
 If the family ceases to qualify as elderly or disabled during the course of homeownership assistance, the maximum term becomes applicable from the date assistance commenced.
-However, such a family must be afforded at least six months of homeownership assistance after the maximum term becomes applicable.
-If the family receives homeownership assistance for different homes or from different PHAs, the total is subject to the maximum term limitations.
+However, such a family must be afforded at least six months of homeownership assistance for different homes or from different PHAs, the total is subject to the maximum term limitations.